natacha-beck/cbrain-wiki/Configure-a-personal-data-provider.md

 Complete the form as per:

 * **HOSTNAME**: this is the server’s name where you are getting the file from.
-In this example, I want to move a file from Compute Canada Beluga to the private data provider hosted in CBRAIN
+In this example, I want to move a file from Compute Canada Beluga to the personal data provider hosted in CBRAIN
 * **USERNAME** of your Compute Canada Account
 * **PATH**: where the file is located in Beluga